cristianoc/arc-challenge/README.md

 ## Overview

 The repository covers:
+- **InPaintingARC**: A vertical subset of ARC-AGI: the in-painting puzzles of any difficulty.
 - **SizeARC**: A challenge focused on predicting the dimensions of output grids based on input grids.
 - **ColorsARC**: A related challenge where the task is to predict the color patterns in the output grid.
-- **InPaintingARC**: A vertical subset of ARC-AGI: the in-painting puzzles of any difficulty.
 - **Theory**: The underlying theoretical framework that guides the development of these challenges and solutions.
 - **MicroARC**: A foundational instantiation of the theory focused on the simplest grid transformations.
 - **MiniARC**: An extension of MicroARC that deals with more complex sequences of transformations.

+## 1. InPaintingARC: A vertical subset of ARC-AGI

+**InPaintingARC** is a variant of the ARC challenge intended to be smaller in variety, but not simpler on a per-puzzle basis, than full ARC-AGI.

+### Solution Approach

+The approach to InPaintingARC requires a re-thinking of the way solutions are represented and explored.
+Solutions consists of spatial specifications that are composable and make use of predicates capturing certain aspects of the priors required (objects, color, symmetry, frames).
+To drive the seach of solutions, a special form of bi-abducrive inference is developed, where given a set of examples and one input, one derives the spec for the transformation that the examples represent, and the corresponding final  output.

+For more detailed information, please refer to the [InPaintingARC.md](./InPaintingARC.md) document.

-## 1. SizeARC: A Simplified ARC Challenge
+## 2. SizeARC: A Simplified ARC Challenge

 **SizeARC** is a focused task derived from the ARC challenge, where the objective is to predict the dimensions of the output grid based on a given input grid, isolating this specific facet for exploration.